xdeath/xdeath.github.io/about.md

 ## My plans

 I am planning to get my masters degree in an European university and get a job there.
-I also want to continue working on D&D project that I've started to work on with one of my friends.
+I also want to continue working on D&D project that I've started to work on.

 ## Some other plans